How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Results

 \textbf{There is not a single best instruction tuning dataset across all tasks}.
 Different datasets enable different capabilities in the model.
 Noteworthy examples include training on CoT being particularly helpful for mathematical reasoning in GSM and Code-Alpaca being helpful for Codex-Eval.
 We hypothesize that success on these tasks, which are significantly different from the rest of the evaluation tasks, calls for training sets where these tasks are well-represented.
 Apart from constructing task-specific datasets manually, distilling task-specific data from large models also appears to be an effective way to ensure this (e.g., CodeAlpaca is distilled from \instructgpt{003}).

-\textbf{Combining datasets results in the best overall performance on the benchmark tasks.} While models trained on our combination datasets are often not the best model for a single task (being the best only in 2 out of 5 evaluation settings), they are the best when measuring average performance across tasks.
+\textbf{Combining datasets results in the best overall performance on the benchmark tasks.} While models trained on our combination datasets are often not the best model for a single task (being the best only in 2 out of 6 evaluation settings), they are the best when measuring average performance across tasks.
 This suggests that future work into better dataset mixing or instruction-tuning modular models (e.g., mixture-of-experts~\citep{shazeer2017}) is a promising direction for developing models that retain strong performance across all evaluation settings.

 \textbf{Base model quality is extremely important for downstream performance.} We examine the impact of using different base models in Table~\ref{tab:base_model_comp}, comparing \llama{}, OPT \citep{zhang2022opt}, and Pythia \citep{biderman2023pythia} models of comparable size trained on the Human+GPT data mix.
 Across all evaluation settings, we find that using \llama{} performs best by a significant margin, likely due to the fact that \llama{} is pretrained on significantly more tokens than the other models (see Table~\ref{tab:model-info}).
 This suggests that models pretrained on larger (or potentially higher-quality) corpora are preferable as base models for instruction tuning.
+The later addition of \llama-2 confirms this finding by showing a significant improvement can come from only the base model upgrade.

+\textbf{Some datasets degrade vanilla model performance.} Notably, most datasets we evaluate cause degradation in performance on GSM and TydiQA over the vanilla base model.
+We hypothesise this is due to data style and quality.
+Many of the datasets we examine contain little to no examples of chain-of-thought-style reasoning and contain little to no multilingual data.
+As such, training on these datasets likely results in some forgetting of the CoT or multilingual abilities previously held by the model, resulting in degraded performance.
+Additionally, we note that self-instruct appears to cause degradations across most tasks, which we hypothesise is due to the relatively poor quality of the original self-instruct data, being generated by a weaker model (base GPT-3) than the other GPT-distilled datasets.